Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

     ![ws name.](media/37.png)

 18. Leave remaining values at default and click on **Create**.

+19. Go back to **All Users (Preview)** and copy username of all the three users and paste it in notepad.

 ### **Task 5: Change passwords for the users created**

 1. In your azure portal, click on the **cloud Shell** icon.